shalen-original/java-sh-utils/README.md

-# SHUtils - Shalen Utilites #
+# Shalen Java Utilites - java-sh-utils #

-This is a simple library I created for my university assignments.
+This is a library I created for my university assignments.
 It contains a list of useful Java functions, to use when needed.

 _**Note**_: None of the methods implemented in this library was written aiming at the perfect, most optimized solution for that problem.
-That requires far more time that that that I want to spend on this project.
 The various methods are only asymptotically efficient.

 ## Modules ##